Mercandj/presentation/mwm-3-kotlin-1/presentation/PITCHME.md

 Note:

 - Steps from Kotlin to Java
-- Kotlin cursor select bytecode (correspondance)
+- Kotlin cursor select bytecode (correspondence)

+---

+Let's code

+Note:

+- Kotlin similar to Java
+- Type after the **argument**
+- Type **return** at the end of the signature
+- Strongly type/nullity

 ---